ivanceras/ultron/README.md

 ## Feature
 - Real monospace GUI with support for multi-width characters such as CJK and unicode box drawing.
 - Fast, typing latency at ~15ms and cursor move at ~10ms.
+- Block mode
+    - Allows you to do a rectangular selection
+- Virtual edit
+    - Allows you to type in anywhere on the editor, even on areas where there is no line

 ## Syntax-highlighter for static site generator